qojigedou/Business-Center-Web-Page/README.md

 * animations made with IntersectionObserver
 * JavaScript made in OOP paradigm
 * contact form made with FormSubmit
+* image slideshow
 * image carousel
+* animated arrow-down image that scrolls to the next section of the page

 ## Setup